 Street art has been gaining a newfound respect in recent years thanks to the likes of Banksy and Stik.
 However, of course there is another kind of ‘street art’… as in someone on the street creating art.
 While crossing Hungerford Bridge today, I spotted an artist painting the London Eye and the South Bank.
 I rarely see artists creating work outside these days so it was a pleasant surprise to see a painter in action.
 Hope he was pleased with the finished article…

-- Guide to what’s on in London in November 2020
+- Guide to what’s on in London in June 2022

 Most read today

-All photographs and text on this page are © Memoirs Of A Metro Girl, unless otherwise stated.
+Most photographs and text on this page are © Memoirs Of A Metro Girl, unless otherwise stated.

-DO NOT USE WITHOUT SEEKING PERMISSION FIRST.
+DO NOT COPY WITHOUT SEEKING PERMISSION FIRST.

 - Follow Memoirs Of A Metro Girl on WordPress.com

 Tags19th century 1920s Carnaby Street cinema City of London cocktails Covent Garden East End eating foodie Georgian half-term Halloween ice skating immersive immersive theatre installation literature live music Mayfair Open House London pantomime photography Piccadilly Pop up River Thames school holidays sculpture Soho South Bank Spitalfields St James street furniture Things to do in London Travel Victorian Vintage Waterloo Westminster What's On Guide